 What separates great creators and designers from the rest is never the fact that they follow trends, right?
 It’s their ability to be authentic and stay true to who they are no matter what the world tells them to be.
 Mher, our brilliant Art Director, gives you one piece of advice that is crucial in every aspect of your life:

 “Don’t feel obligated to follow any trends, be authentic.
 Whatever you have inside is always different, always unique and always attractive.”

-Design trends are constantly revolving.
-A great takeaway from this article should be to seek new creative tactics all the time and keep in mind to be authentic with whatever you create.
-And if you want something trendy and timeless at the same time, you can check out Ucraft’s creative templates.
+Design trends are constantly evolving.
+So a great takeaway from this article should be to seek new creative tactics all the time and keep in mind to be authentic with whatever you create.
+And if you want something trendy and timeless at the same time, you can check out Ucraft's creative templates.